micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ## What you will learn

 * build and start ConfD and example application
-* build and use NETCONF NED package for NSO
+* build and link NETCONF NED package for NSO
 * create and configure ConfD device in NSO
 * configure ConfD example in NSO
-* display device data stored in ConfD CDB in NSO

 Each steps will be explained and followed by copy/paste commands that you can directly paste